gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 console.log(year); // 2030
 ```

-Here, `number` is a syntactic token that signals to the compiler the nature of `year` by assigning number type to the variable.
+`number` tells the complier that `year` is a numeric value, helping with operations and error checking.

 - **Representation and Value space:**

-Each type defines a range of values it can represent.
+Types defines a range of values it can represent.

 TypeScript example,